2006 Costa Rican general election: Legislative Assembly

-While PLN managed to return as the main political force in the Assembly, PAC become for the first time and till this date second largest political group in the Parliament.
-PUSC on the other hand, affected by corruption scandals, suffered a humiliating defeat passing from be the first parliamentary party with 19 deputies to only 5.
-The Libertarian Movement kept its 6 seats while the newly resurrected National Union Party led by former Costa Rican Ombudsman José Manuel Echandi won one only seat for Echandi himself (who later will resign from the party, living it seatless).
+While PLN managed to return as the main political force in the Assembly, PAC became for the first time the second largest political group in the Parliament.
+The PUSC on the other hand, dogged by corruption scandals, suffered a humiliating defeat, passing from being the first parliamentary party with 19 deputies to the fourth place one with only 5.
+The Libertarian Movement kept its 6 seats while the newly resurrected National Union Party led by former Costa Rican Ombudsman José Manuel Echandi won one seat for Echandi himself (who later would resign from the party, leaving it seatless).

-Three then regional political parties won one seat each; socialist Broad Front, disable people's right party Accessibility without Exclusion and Christian party National Restoration.
-Broad Front's seat went for Spanish émigré José Merino and was the return of the Left in the Parliament after one period without representation.
-The recently founded party Unión for Change made by PLN's dissident Antonio Álvarez Desanti did not won any seat.
+Three then regional political parties won one seat each; the socialist Broad Front, disability rights party Accessibility without Exclusion Party and Christian party National Restoration.
+Broad Front's seat went for Spanish émigré José Merino and was the return of the left in the Parliament after one period without representation.
+The recently founded party Unión for Change made by PLN's dissident Antonio Álvarez Desanti did not win any seats.